fbpx

 Westwood Magnolia Parkway Improvement District

 Westwood Magnolia Parkway Improvement District (WMPID), a 1800-acre mixed use project, is located at the intersection of Magnolia Parkway and Highway 2978 in the Houston, Texas, metropolitan area.
+A&O has steadily increased its security presence at the property as it grows.

 Planned projects will emphasize health care, quality of life, shopping, and recreation.
 Also, Magnolia Parkway will have its 14-mile parkway elevated to a true parkway.